 And he spoke of “wars and rumors of wars” and “nation will rise against nation, and kingdom against kingdom, and there will be famines and earthquakes in various places.”
 (Matt.
-24:6-7) Instead of a future event, this prophesy definitely occurred during the War of AD 67-70.
+24:6-7) Instead of a future event thousands of years away, this prophesy definitely occurred during the War of AD 67-70.

 “Therefore when you see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place (whoever reads, let him understand).”
 (Matt 24:15-16) This was fulfilled when Roman soldiers stood inside of the Holy of Holies of the Temple in Jerusalem in AD 70, and stole the relics there, returning them to Rome.

 If we believe Jesus, and know that he spoke the truth, we cannot believe that when he said, “THIS GENERATION will NOT PASS AWAY until all these things take place,” (Matt.
-24:34) that he was lying, or that he meant that his current “generation” would last for 2000 years.
+24:34) that he was lying, or that he meant that his current “generation” would last for over 2,000 years.